bashrc2/AberMUSH/README.md

-describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room conjure room [direction]           - Creates a new room in the given direction conjure [item]                     - Creates a new item in the room destroy room [direction]           - Removes the room in the given direction destroy [item]                     - Removes an item from the room shutdown                           - Shuts down the game server
+describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room conjure room [direction]           - Creates a new room in the given direction conjure npc [target]               - Creates a named NPC in the room conjure [item]                     - Creates a new item in the room destroy room [direction]           - Removes the room in the given direction destroy npc [target]               - Removes a named NPC from the room destroy [item]                     - Removes an item from the room shutdown                           - Shuts down the game server
 ```